galaxyproject/training-material/topics/ecology/tutorials/Ecoregionalization_tutorial/tutorial.md

 >
 {: .question}

-## Replace blank space with NAs with **Column Regex Find And Replace**
+## Replace empty space with NAs with **Column Regex Find And Replace**

-This step is used to add NAs to replace blank space in the file.
+This step is used to add NAs to replace empty space in the file.
 We will do that for the four first columns and then remove lines with NA to have a complete dataset.

-> <hands-on-title> Relace blank space by NAs for the fisrt column </hands-on-title>
+> <hands-on-title> Relace empty space by NAs for the fisrt column </hands-on-title>
 >
 > 1. {% tool [Column Regex Find And Replace](toolshed.g2.bx.psu.edu/repos/galaxyp/regex_find_replace/regexColumn1/1.0.3) %} with the following parameters:
 >    - {% icon param-file %} *"Select cells from"*: `output` (output of **Advanced Cut** {% icon tool %})